HerDigitalYard/IncomeTax_Calculation/README.md

 ### Assignment Task

 Write a java console application for calculating income tax for N company employees.
 N should be declared as a constant and it should be equal to the largest digit of your student ID number (e.g. if your ID number is S456222 then N should be equal to 6 and you can declare it as final int N=6).
-The income tax and tax group for taxable income are  shown below in Table 1.
+The income tax and tax group for taxable income are  shown below in Table.

 | Taxable Income	      | Income Tax	                                | Tax Group   |
 |-----------------------|---------------------------------------------|-------------|